GuttPukrr/GuttPukrr/README.md

   <img width="356" height="361" alt="1000015410 (2)" src="https://github.com/user-attachments/assets/6a095208-bcb7-4929-8427-8262219be7b4" />

+                                            ₊˚ ✧ ━━━━꒰ა ♡ ໒꒱━━━━ ✧ ₊˚

-Hi !
+𝜗ৎ Hi !
 My name's Gutter , I am most notably found on social platforms such as Discord, Ponytown, or Tiktok.
 I am not hugely active, but I stick around!
 I do not tend to interact first unless I know you, so please don't be hesitant to interact!
 I promise, I won't bite! <3

-My special interests are The Thing, My Little Pony, Creepypasta and "Gutz 'n' Glory", a story I am working on!
+꩜ My special interests are The Thing, My Little Pony, and Creepypasta !
 My current hyperfixation is : Murder Drones and Cookie Run Kingdom!
 Check out Cake-Hound Cookie's straw.page!
 (OC) I currently am into playing : The Thing (Remastered), Dandy's World, Adopt Me, Horse Life, Pokemon!

-I am an avid music fan.
+♬ I am an avid music fan.
 I listen to a ton of industrial punk, new wave, overall alternative music.
 My top favorites are: KMFDM, And One, Oingo Boingo, The Garden, Mystery Skulls, Malice Mazir, Slayer, NIN, The Smiths, MSI and Ashbury Heights!

 gregor's my housewife btw ♥ life so full of bug guy 🚬🪲

-Please respect my boundaries, as I will yours.
+ᨳଓ Please respect my boundaries, as I will yours.
 I require direct communication, as I struggle on social cues!
 PT boundaries : please don't cover me if I don't know you ! im not actively looking at chat, so please WHISP to interact! i dont immediately accept friend requests until ive gotten to know you better! <3

 Puke OUT !!!